DETAILED ACTION

 Zanzani further teaches “the tenon 2a, 2b, 2c comprises a plurality of teeth 4...the embodiments illustrated in the accompanying figures have two teeth 4 for each tenon 2a (in the embodiments in Figures 1-10) or six teeth 4 for each tenon 2b, 2c (in the embodiments in Figures 1 1-35), but the number can be any, and therefore it can also be different from the number in the examples mentioned above” (p.
 7 line 26 – p.
 8 line 5).

-It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains to have modified the footwear structure of Zanzani Figs. 1-3 such each of the plurality of free ends includes four enlarged sole locking insert components in order to yield the predictable result of a footwear structure wherein each free end is configured to engage a respective undercut via the three enlarged sole locking insert components.
+It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains to have modified the modified Zanzani such that each of the plurality of free ends includes four enlarged sole locking insert components in order to yield the predictable result of a footwear structure wherein each free end is configured to engage a respective undercut via the three enlarged sole locking insert components.
 One of ordinary skill would expect such an arrangement to work adequately well for this purpose whether there were two sole locking insert components or whether there were four based on the teachings of Zanzani.

 Claim(s) 9-12 is/are rejected under 35 U.S.C.
-103 as being unpatentable over [Zanzani, WO 2020/079714] in view of [Greener, US 2014/0033579, newly cited].
+103 as being unpatentable over [Zanzani, WO 2020/079714] and [Glassman, US 4,420,894] as applied to claim 1 above, and further in view of [Greener, US 2014/0033579, [previously cited].

 Regarding claim 9: